Introduction to graph theory and basic algorithms: Planarity and -connectivity

-\NB If a graph is planar (if it is not the algorithm terminates earlier) the number of vertices which belong to $int(C)$ decreased each step of the recursion, hence the depth of recursion is $O(\|V\|)$.
-Since the graph is planar, $\|E\|\leq 3 \|V\|-6$ and thus, the number of $C$-components (and vetrices of an interplacement graph) is $O(\|E\|) = O(\|V\|)$.
-Therefore, the complexity of bipartite testing algorithm for the interplacement graph is $O(\|V\|^2)$.
-Thus, the complexity of Auslander-Parter algorithm is $\mathbf{O(\|V\|^3)}$.
+\NB If a graph is planar (if algorithm doesn't terminate earlier) the number of vertices which belong to $int(C)$ is decreasing after each step of the recursion.
+Hence the depth of recursion is $O\bigl(\|V\|\bigr)$.
+Since the graph is planar, for this graph $\|E\|\leq 3 \|V\|-6$ and thus, the number of $C$-components (and thus vetrices of the interplacement graph) is $O\bigl(\|E\|\bigr) = O\bigl(\|V\|\bigr)$.
+Therefore, the complexity of bipartite testing algorithm for the interplacement graph is $O\bigl(\|V\|^2\bigr)$.
+Thus, the complexity of Auslander-Parter algorithm is $\mathbf{O\bigl(\|V\|^3\bigr)}$.

 \end{enumerate}